burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

-**Pure Virtual Function.** The purpose of virtual function is to enable the derived class versions of the function to be called polymorphically.
-The purpose of a pure virtual function is have polymorphically bahaviour in case when the implementation of that function in the base class is absent.
+**Pure Virtual Function.** The purpose of the virtual function is to enable the derived class versions of the function to be called polymorphically.
+The purpose of a pure virtual function is to have polymorphic behavior in a case when the implementation of that function in the base class is literally absent.
 Example:
 ```cpp
 class Shape {
 public: